 Proposed take over of the Whiteinch Railway by the North British Railway rejected.

 Opened to passengers.
 A new connection was made to the line from the west of Crow Road.
 This replaced an earlier line which crossed under Crow road and joined at Whiteinch Junction which was further east (to the south of Gartnavel Royal Hospital).
 The route of this earlier line is now built over, but was slightly further south than the existing line.
 The North British Railway also built a spur from a west facing junction on the Glasgow, Yoker and Clydebank Railway to a north facing junction on the Stobcross Railway.

 Line opened to passengers.
 New Whiteinch Victoria Park station opened.
-New connection put in to the west of Jordanhill station and west to north spur built there.
+New connection put in to the west of Jordanhill station and west to north spur opened.